-If a participant terminates his or her employment or if the Company terminates a participant's employment for "cause" (as more particularly defined in the CSH Inducement Plan), his or her unvested share units shall automatically lapse on the date of such termination.
-In all other circumstances of cessation of employment (other than death), if the participant does not compete with the Company for a period of 12 months following the termination, the participant is entitled to retain his or her unvested share units until the applicable vesting date and they will continue to be governed by the rules of the CSH Inducement Plan including the vesting criteria referred to above.
-If a participant's employment terminates by reason of death, his or her unvested share units will automatically vest on the date of such event.
+If a participant terminates their employment or if the Company terminates a participant's employment for "cause" (as more particularly defined in the CSH Inducement Plan), their unvested share units shall automatically lapse on the date of such termination.
+In all other circumstances of cessation of employment (other than death), if the participant does not compete with the Company for a period of 12 months following the termination, the participant is entitled to retain their unvested share units until the applicable vesting date and they will continue to be governed by the rules of the CSH Inducement Plan including the vesting criteria referred to above.
+If a participant's employment terminates by reason of death, their unvested share units will automatically vest on the date of such event.